 LearnDash is a self-hosted LMS which means you'll host it on your hosting account (like Kinsta, Liquidweb, etc …).
 It is a WordPress LMS plugin which means you will need the WordPress content management system installed on your hosting account.
 LearnDash is a plugin that you install through WordPress.

-LearnDash Customer Support
+LearnDash Customer Service

 I sent LearnDash several emails both before I bought a license and as I was working through the plugin features.
 Each email was answered within 24 hours and by knowledgeable staff who were able to answer my questions.
 So I feel good about the support LearnDash offers.